 Where: Konzerthaus Berlin

-The Berliner Philharmoniker know how to end a season properly!
-Traditionally, this happens here every year at the end of June with a very special open-air event in front of around 20,000 listeners on the unique Waldbühne stage.
+The Berlin Philharmonic knows how to end a season in style!
+Traditionally, this happens here every year at the end of June with a very special open-air eventin front of around 20,000 spectators at the unique Waldbühne.
 The show presents a varied and entertaining program in an atmospheric setting.
-It marks the festive end of the concert season and has been a highlight of Berlin’s cultural calendar for decades.
+It marks the festive conclusion of the concert season and has been a highlight of Berlin’s cultural calendar for decades.

 Where: Waldbühne Berlin

-The penultimate item on our list belongs to Musikfest Berlin, which traditionally marks the start of the new classical music season in Berlin and presents a wide selection of different concerts.
-It takes place annually from the end of August to the middle/end of September at various venues, including the Philharmonie and Konzerthaus Berlin, and is considered one of the most important festivals for classical music in Europe.
-With its wide variety of programs and numerous concerts by international ensembles, it offers atmospheric entertainment for every classical music fan.
+The final item on our list is the Musikfest Berlin, which traditionally marks the start of Berlin’s new classical music season and presents a wide selection of concerts.
+It takes place annually from late August to mid/late September at various venues, including the Philharmonie and the Konzerthaus Berlin, and is considered one of the most important festivals for classical music in Europe.
+With its diverse program and numerous concerts by international ensembles, it offers atmospheric entertainment for every classical music fan.

 Where: Various venues